-[Prerequisite(s)] Soil mechanics I and exercises(35080) It is recommended to take soil mechanics II and exercises in parallel.
+[Prerequisite(s)] Soil mechanics I and exercises.
+It is recommended to take soil mechanics II and exercises in parallel.

 [Additional Information] This class is intended mainly for students of the International Course, and will be delivered in English.
-You can not join this class from mid-semester.
-Office hours will be provided during the first lecture.
+You cannot join this class from middle of the semester.